 Night on Broadway is a free arts and music festival produced in celebration of Councilmember José Huizar’s Bringing Back Broadway economic development initiative.
 Like never before, Night on Broadway awakens beautiful historic theatres and the blocks between them along the Broadway corridor in Downtown Los Angeles.
 L.A. is a mecca for creative talent of all kinds, and Night on Broadway is where it all shines – right in the heart of entertainment’s birthplace in Los Angeles.
 From emerging musical acts to national stars, artists to acrobats, and fashion designers to food trucks, Night on Broadway is all about the City of Angels.

-Night on Broadway will take place on Broadway between 3rd and 11th Streets, in Downtown LA.
+Night on Broadway will take place on Broadway between 1st Street and Olympic, in Downtown LA.
 Take the Metro Red or Purple Line to Pershing Square Station.
 Roundtrip fare is $3.50 + $1 for a reusable TAP card, per person.
 Plan your trip on metro.net.

 Or, try out Metro Bike Share!
 It’s the newest way to get around DTLA.
 Grab a bike from any Metro Bike Share station, go for a ride, and give it back at any other bike share station on 3rd/7th/9th and Broadway.
 Check out the Metro Bike Share Station Map or download the Metro Bike Share app to plan your trip by bike.
 Walk-up bike share trips can be purchased at any Metro Bike station using your debit or credit card.
 The cost is $3.50 per 30-minute ride.